mlflow/mlflow/docs/source/llms/llm-evaluate/index.rst

 For MLflow >= 2.11.0, :py:func:`mlflow.evaluate()` supports evaluating a model endpoint by directly passing the MLflow Deployment endpoint URI to the ``model`` argument.
 This is particularly useful when you want to evaluate a deployed model hosted by a local `MLflow Deployment Server <../deployments/index.html>`_ or `Databricks Foundation Model APIs <https://docs.databricks.com/en/machine-learning/model-serving/score-foundation-models.html#language-MLflow%C2%A0Deployments%C2%A0SDK>`_, without implementing custom prediction logic to wrap it as an MLflow model or a python function.

+Please don't forget to set the target deployment client by using :py:func:`mlflow.deployments.set_deployments_target` before calling :py:func:`mlflow.evaluate()` with the endpoint URI, as shown in the example below.
+Otherwise, you will see an error message like ``MlflowException: No deployments target has been set...``.

 .. hint::

     When you want to use an external endpoint **not** hosted by a MLflow Deployment Server or Databricks, you can create a custom Python function following the :ref:`Evaluating with a Custom Function <llm-eval-custom-function>` guide and use it as the ``model`` argument.